JDanielSecOps/Watch-Operations/readme.md

 # Watch Operations A driver monitering Solution

- This is a project which was built for monitering driver vitals and providing alerts in case of any emergency incidents for personal monitering the driver
+ This is a project which was built for monitering driver vitals and providing alerts in case of any emergency incidents to personal monitering the driver

 ## Hosted Site